 The historical Austro-Hungarian empire in Europe ruled by the Habsburg dynasty may be regarded as an example of multiculturalism, ruling over a large multinational, multi-ethnic population with no pressure to create a unified culture, and no single dominant culture (Feichtinger & Cohen, 2016).

 Many people aspire for the United States to be a multicultural society.
 For this to occur, the dominance of the White Anglo-Saxon Protestant (WASP) would disintegrate.
-Instead, there would be no one dominant cultural group.
+Instead, there would be no one dominant cultural group and widespread cultural variation.

 This is likely to happen at some point in the 21st Century.
 Some cities are already minority-majority, meaning less than 50% of inhabitants identify as white.
 Furthermore, by 2050, the United States is expected to be the nation with the largest amount of Spanish-speaking citizens.

 How Cultures Co-exist in Culturally Plural and Multicultural Societies